 The fire road has 3 false summits where you think you've reached the top, only to see a short descent followed by another climb.
 You're just about at the top when you pass the communication tower on your left.
 Salvation can be found at the circle which marks the end of the climb and gets you back into singletrack.
 The singletrack is a short, fast section that will take you to a very short and fast section of fire road to the top of Jacobs Ladder

 has 2 tight switchbacks at the top and one lazy one.
 After this, it's pretty much a straight shot down the hill.
 The top section has a good amount of loose rocks to navigate.
 The middle section levels out a bit and you have to shoot a gap between 2 small trees so watch out if you have ultrawide bars.
 The bottom half gets a bit hairy with erosion channels creating 2 rooty drops.
 If you're not ready for these drops you'll crash hard so either plan to drop them or dismount - You won't be able to simply roll them.
 At the bottom of Jacob's Ladder you'll cross the creek and make a right onto the Poverty Creek

-This section of Poverty Creek is pretty fast and flowy with one rooty section and one small rock garden.
+is pretty fast and flowy with one rooty section and one small rock garden.
 Take the trail down a bit and pick up Royale

 , where you'll make a left.
 This section of road is downhill and very fast, but the surface is quite loose and easy to wash out on.
 Also, this road is opened to traffic and while it is very lightly traveled you have to be on the lookout for cars.
 The trailhead for QueenAnnes Lace is down a bit on the right and again, it's real easy to blow right past it so keep an eye out for the marker post on your right.

 QueeneAnnes Lace is a nice, undulating roll through the woods.
 Nothing technical, but just as the trail lets out back at FSR 708 there is a series of nasty downhill roots.
 You want to carry enough speed to roll the roots but not so much that you shoot out into the road.
 Make a right onto the road and jump back onto the Poverty Creek

 likes to keep mudholes around for a good while after a rain.
 And the closer you get to the parking area and Pandapas Pond, the more likely it is that you'll encounter other trail users.
 Poverty Creek

 Nothing.
 Dinosaurs.
 Cavemen.
 Indians.
 Columbus.
 Pilgrims.
 Gary Fisher.
 You.